-This board’s design is a head-turner because it looks like a sketch of lines at the tail-part.
+This board’s design is a head-turner because it looks like a sketch of lines at the tail part.
 The deck comes in white color, yet it doesn’t fail to attract other surfers as you use it for training or competition.
-Plus, the fin-spots feature blue-colored highlights to make it appealing.
+Plus, the fin spots feature blue-colored highlights to make them appealing.

 The performance of this board is one of the reasons why pro surfers prefer it over other brands.
 The double concave shape of the board provides smoother turns and transitions.
 Also, the shallow swallowtail makes it favorable during sharp turns.

 9. Rusty Torsion Spring Smoothie Shortboard Surfboard

 Another entry to add under the shortboard collection of Rusty is the Torsion Spring Smoothie Shortboard Surfboard, and it’s the best surfboard for small surf.